Nullarbor Nymph: Influence

-Nullarbor Nymph sculptures by Dora Dallwitz were shown in 1994 at an exhibition held for students graduating from their Master of Visual Arts degree in Sculpture, and in 2000 and 2004 at Topfloor Gallery in Adelaide.
-Her main sculpture After the Nullarbor Nymph, which was cast into bronze, was exhibited in front of the SA Museum for three months, was selected in the 2004 Sculpture By the Sea exhibition in Sydney, and is now on display in front of the Flinders Medical Centre in Adelaide.
+Nullarbor Nymph sculptures by Dora Dallwitz were shown in 1994 at an exhibition held for students graduating from their Master of Visual Arts degree in Sculpture, and in 2000 and 2004 at Top Floor Gallery in Adelaide.
+Her main sculpture After the Nullarbor Nymph, which was cast into bronze, was exhibited in front of the South Australian Museum for three months, was selected in the 2004 Sculpture by the Sea exhibition in Sydney, and is now on display in front of the Flinders Medical Centre in Adelaide.

 In 1994 an installation at the Australian National Gallery referred to the myth.
 The issue is raised as an urban myth periodically.

 In 2012 a low-budget movie titled The Nullarbor Nymph was produced out of Ceduna, South Australia and written and directed by Mathew J. Wilkinson.
 The mockumentary depicts the Nymph as tormenting men who travel across the Nullarbor.
 The film premiered in Ceduna on 3 March 2012 and then across Australia in following months.
 The film received much hype thanks to radio announcer Merrick Watts of Triple M's Merrick and The Highway Patrol show which aired across Australia.
 A Sydney premiere was held on 22 May 2012 and the film received positive reviews given its $25,000 budget.